 Racing Force S.p.A. is subject to the management and coordination activity of the company SAYE S.p.A.
-These activities have not produced particular effects on the Group and its results in the first half of 2022 that require to indicate the reasons and interests affected.
+These activities have not produced particular effects on the Group and its results in the semester that require to indicate the reasons and interests affected.

-The structure of the Group at the end of 2022 first half, with the indication of the location of the various entities and a brief description of the main features of each brand, is reported below.
+The structure of the Group at the end of June 30, 2023, with the indication of the location of the various entities and a brief description of the main features of each brand, is reported below.